-The European Health Insurance Card (EHIC) allows you to receive public healthcare when you are traveling.
+The Global Health Insurance Card (GHIC) (Formerly known as European Health Insurance card )allows you to receive public healthcare when you are traveling.
 It is applicable in other countries of the European Economic Area and Switzerland.
 In some countries, you will need to pay after receiving medical treatment.
 Once back home, you can claim your refund.

 Will you get a refund if you paid for medical treatments abroad?

 Most of the time, your European Health Insurance Card will cover medical treatments.
 These will be free of charge.
 In some countries, you may be asked to pay the treatments upfront and to claim a refund when you are back home.
 Remember to keep all your invoices, receipts and paperwork as your insurance company will need them to refund you.